 - OpenAI / ChatGPT

-- Sammelklagen in den USA: New York Times, Tribune Publishing (u. a.
-Chicago Tribune, Denver Post) bündeln ihre Verfahren gegen OpenAI/Microsoft.
+- Class action lawsuits in the US: New York Times, Tribune Publishing (including Chicago Tribune, Denver Post) combine their lawsuits against OpenAI/Microsoft

 - Anthropic / Claude